Krafton: OmniCraft Labs

+Overdare

+OVERDARE is an AI-powered UGC platform developed and published by the studio.

 Defunct subsidiaries

 L-Time Games

 L-Time Games was founded in June 2009.
 The company attracted a and a investment from Knet Investment Partners and IMM Investments, respectively.
 L-Time Games was acquired by and merged into Bluehole in January 2014.

 Maui Games

 Maui Games was a mobile game developer founded in 2013 by Woonghee Cho, previously head of business development for Neowiz.
 Bluehole Studio announced on 16 January 2015 that they were acquiring the company, which was completed in October that year.
 At Bluehole's January 2017 shareholders' meeting, it was decided that Maui Games would enter liquidation, which was effective immediately.
 Nine staff members of Maui Games, a fraction of that company's total employee count, were reemployed directly within Bluehole.

 Pnix

 Pnix (formerly Bluehole Pnix) was a mobile game developer.
 The company was founded as Pnix Games in 2012.
 Bluehole announced that they had acquired Pnix Games, alongside Squall, on 22 April 2015.
-Pnix Games changed their corporate name to Bluehole Pnix in June 2016.
-Corporate name again changed to Pnix in 2018 after being a subsidiary of Krafton.
-In 2020 Pnix was merged with Delusion to form a RisingWings.
+After becoming a subsidiary of Krafton, Pnix Games changed their corporate name to Bluehole Pnix in June 2016.
+In 2018, this decision was reversed, and their corporate name was again changed back to Pnix.
+In 2020, Pnix was merged with Delusion to form RisingWings.